goodwithtech/dockle/README.md

 ### CIS-DI-0007: Do not use update instructions alone in the Dockerfile

-> Do not use update instructions such as apt-get update alone or in a single line in the Dockerfile.<br/>
+> Do not use update instructions such as `apt-get update` alone or in a single line in the Dockerfile.
+>
 > Adding the update instructions in a single line on the Dockerfile will cache the update layer.
 ```bash
 RUN apt-get update && apt-get install -y package-a